jetbrains-academy/introduction_to_python/File input output/Open file/task.md

 **Important**: If you’re not using the `with` keyword, then you should call `f.close()` to close the file and free up any system resources used by it.
 You cannot use the file object after it is closed, whether by a `with` statement or by calling `f.close()`.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/8691).

+### Task
-In the code editor, open the file `input1.txt` in read mode properly using the `with` statement.
-Check out the name that is used for the file on the next line and use it.
-Afterwards, close the output file `outfile` that was opened.
+- In the code editor, open the file `input1.txt` in read mode properly using the `with` statement. `input1.txt` file stores the name of the file where the string `Hello World` should to be output.
+Reading this name is already implemented in the `outfile_name` variable.
+- Open the file with `outfile_name` name in writing mode
+- Afterward, close the output file that was opened.

 After running your code, check out the output file that appeared in the course view among the other files.